mlr/mlr.github.com/_posts/2017-02-02-image-uploads-google-apps-script.md

 Below is a Google Doc page, but I've marked it up with some of it's common pieces.
-Each piece is an element that you can either create or manipulate using Google Apps Scripts, which remember is just plain old JavaScript.
+Each piece is an element that you can either create or manipulate using Google Apps Script, which remember is just plain old JavaScript.

 <div class="googleapps-image">
   <img src="{{site.url}}/images/posts/googleapps-elements.png" alt="Google Apps Elements" />